 In terms of stats, Strokes Gained: Approach is an important one to keep an eye on because iron play is so crucial at Augusta.
 It also never hurt to be hot on the greens, so keep Strokes Gained: Putting in mind as well.

 If we are being realistic, more times than not your wager on an outright winner won't last very long.
 On many occasions, you may go into the weekend without having a real shot at winning anything.
 If you're looking for a rooting interest to last all weekend and the chance to win some money in the process, stick to Masters finishing position bets.

 Most golfers, even some of the favorites, have pretty robust odds for finishing in the top five and 10, with odds gradually dropping the deeper into the leaderboard you get.
 Even the modest lines for top 20, 30, and 40 can be an extremely fun way to take in the action over the course of four days.

 The extra margin for error you give your golfer(s) by not forcing them to beat an entire field goes a long way toward giving yourself a better chance to win.
-So if you're willing to invest a bit more on more realistic markets like finishing positions, there's money to be made on 2020 Masters betting.
+So if you're willing to invest a bit more on more realistic markets like finishing positions, there's money to be made.